shanoaice/refined-lightspeed/README.md

 theme = "lightspeed"
 ```

-Posts should be placed in the `blog` folder.
+Posts should be placed directly in the `content` folder.

 ## Options

 ### Title
-Set a tile and description for your site to appear in the header:
+Set a title and description in the config to appear in the site header:

 ```toml
 title = "Different strokes"